gabrielanhaia/macos-voice-type/README.md

 2. Press your keyboard shortcut
 3. Hear the "pop" sound - start speaking
 4. Pause for 1.5 seconds
-5. Hear the "glass" sound - text is typed
+5. Hear the "glass" sound - text is pasted

 ### Voice to Claude (Terminal)